 Deduction for Premium Paid for Annuity Plan of LIC or Other Insurer

-This section provides a deduction to an individual for any amount paid or deposited in any annuity plan of LIC or any other insurer.
+Section 80CCC provides a deduction to an individual for any amount paid or deposited in any annuity plan of LIC or any other insurer.
 The plan must be for receiving a pension from a fund referred to in Section 10(23AAB).

 Pension received from the annuity or amount received upon surrender of the annuity, including interest or bonus accrued on the annuity, is taxable in the year of receipt.

 Deduction for Contribution to Pension Account